diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 ```
 This is the case for any Object parameter, but I mention it here because it is most common with **varargs** methods.

+###procedure
 Scala has a special notation for a function that returns no value.
-If the function body is enclosed in braces without a preceding =
+If the function body is enclosed in braces `without a preceding =
-symbol, then the return type is Unit.
-Such a function is called a procedure.
+symbol, then the return type is Unit.` Such a function is called a procedure.
 A procedure returns no value, and you only call it for
 its side effect.

 Some people (not me) dislike this concise syntax for procedures and suggest that you always use an explicit return type of Unit: